bitovi/academy/src/angular/3-creating-components/creating-components.md

 The component's `title` property should have a string value of `"Ordering food has never been easier"`.

+### To Verify Your Solution is Correct

+Update the spec file  __src/app/home/home.component.spec.ts__ to be:

+@sourceref ./home.component.spec.ts

+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ### What you need to know